-A moist, earthy apple spice layer cake from Monica OConnell.
+A moist, earthy apple spice cake fit for fall.

-This is, quite simply, an incredible apple cake, especially if you like baking spice.
-It is hard to have a bad apple cake — almost all of which combine that apotheosis of good flavor combos: apples and cinnamon.
-But this apple rye layer cake from pastry chef and cake artist Monica OConnell goes several steps beyond regular apple cake, for something bigger, moister, and very flavorful.
+This is, quite simply, an incredible apple spice cake, especially if you like baking spice.
+It is hard to have a bad apple cake — almost all of which combine that special apotheosis of good flavor combos: apples and cinnamon.

 Monica OConnell is the owner and cake artist behind Curtis & Cake, a custom cake boutique specializing in high-end wedding and specialty cakes.
 She was gracious enough to share her recipe for this apple rye cake in accompaniment with her profile on Unpeeled.

-The Special Ingredients in Monica’s Apple Rye Layer Cake
+The Bold Ingredients in Monica’s Apple Spice Layer Cake

 The rye flour is a great move here.
 I think of an apple spice cake as earthy and autumnal.
 Rye flour deepens the color to a darkish brown and adds a very mild tang, which seems to heighten the flavor of the mace, cinnamon, and light brown sugar.